Preference-based Online Learning with Dueling Bandits: A Survey: Learning from Coherent Pairwise Comparisons

-\subsection{Regularity through latent utility functions}
+where $\tilde \Delta_i$ denotes the smaller of the two calibrated pairwise preference probabilities of an arm $a_i$ to its (two) adjoining arms according to the underlying true ranking.
+In particular, $\tilde \Delta_i$ and $\min_{j\neq i} \Delta_{i,j}$ are in general not the same, but coincide if $\bQ$ satisfies strong stochastic transitivity.

+\subsection{Regularity Through Latent Utility Functions}

 The representation of preferences in terms of utility functions has a long history in decision theory \citep{Fi70}.
-The idea is that the absolute preference for each choice alternative can be reflected by a real-valued utility degree.
-Obviously, such degrees immediately impose a total order on the set of alternatives.
-Typically, however, the utility degrees are assumed to be latent and not directly observable.
+The idea is that the absolute preference for each arm can be reflected by a real-valued utility degree.